rickyfili10/Fake-Battery/README.md

 # Fake-Battery
 ## An Android app that allows you to change your battery percentage (root required)

+# What is this app for?
+This app is for when your friends want to steal your charger but you don't want to give it to them, so just set the battery to 4 to show that it still needs to charge

+# And to show the normal percentage?
+Just reboot the phone!

 # How to compile
 To compile this app, just open this project on Android Studio and compile it